 Purchased on Christie's LIVE or $2.8 million

-Why does Skates overlook the added value from Christie's LIVEThere is a significant added value realized by online bidders at Christie's LIVE even if users aren't the winning bidder.
+Why does Skates overlook the added value from Christie's LIVEThere is significant added value realized by online bidders at Christie's LIVE even if users aren't the successful bidder.
 Christie's realized $178 million from online bidders in addition to $35.1 million generated from 78 e-commerce sales, +54% vs. the prior year.
 Christie's e-commerce platform has introduced buyers from 69 countries with 32% new to Christie's and 42% of these buyers under the age of 45 years.
 The highest priced lot via Christie’s LIVE was Tyeb Mehta’s (Untitled) Falling Bull sold for $2.8 million in the inaugural Mumbai, India sale, December 2014.

 How can Skate's forecast Paddle8 and artnet sales when results not public?Skate’s Art Industry News report also states:

 The rules for selling art online should be no different than offlineVendors who sell Art online should be held to the same standards as brick & mortar art sellers.
 Both Christie's and Sotheby's provide the same terms of guarantee whether online or off.
-In other words, in the event a buyer purchases a work of art incorrectly documented and/or counterfeit, for a four year period, the sale will be rescinded.
+In other words, in the event a buyer purchases a work of art incorrectly documented and/or counterfeit, for a four year period, the sale can be rescinded.
 The launch of Christie's e-commerce platform expands the Christie's potential buyer universe by providing a safe buying experience.